Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 That's also right on point, but I'll get to that later...

-Right off the bat, you are likely to encounter issues with its 120V pump.
-But most people fix this by drilling small holes in the bubble to get the water flowing.
+One downside to this product is you are likely to encounter issues with its 120V pump.
+Most buyers fix this by drilling small holes in the bubble to get the water flowing.
 Then, you can enjoy the hummers frolicking and the trickling sound of water down the fountain.

 The Nova pedestal birdbath is made from resin, a solid plastic material.
-However, since it's plastic, it may warp if it's exposed to direct sunlight.
-That said, under the right condition, it's sure to last for a long period without warping or cracking.
+However, since the pedestal is made of plastic, it may warp when exposed to direct sunlight.
+That said, under the right conditions, it will last for years without warping or cracking.

 As well as keeping the bath in a shaded area, also try to stake it down.
-Else, it may blow over if a strong wind blows and cracks.
-This defeats the purpose of keeping it out of the sun too.
+Otherwise, this 7-pound fountain may blow over if a strong wind blows and cracks.

-Clean the pump regularly to keep it functioning.
+You will want to clean the pump regularly to keep it functioning.
 It gets clogged easily if the birds come in droves.
-Also, algae may grow on the birdbath after some time, but you can prevent it if you put some copper in the basin.
+Also, you can prevent algae growth by adding some copper to the basin.

 Pros